-For validation of landfall and by-passing storm frequency in the stochastic storm set, the modeler shall use the latest updated Official Hurricane Set or the National Hurricane Center HURDAT as of June 1, 2006 or later.
+- A. For Model validation of landfall and by-passing storm frequency in the stochastic storm set, the modeler shall be based upon use the latest updated Official Hurricane Set or the National Hurricane Center HURDAT starting at 1900 as of June 1, 2006-2007 (or later), HURDAT as of June 1, 2005 plus the 2005 and 2006 seasons, or HURDAT as of June 1, 2006 plus the 2006 season.
 Complete additional season increments based on updates to HURDAT approved by the Tropical Prediction Center/National Hurricane Center are acceptable modifications to these storm sets.
-Peer reviewed atmospheric science literature can be used to justify modifications to the Base Hurricane Storm Set.

-The Base Hurricane Storm Set covers the period 1900-2005.
+Peer reviewed atmospheric science literature can be used to justify modifications to the Base Hurricane Storm Set. - B. Any trends, weighting or partitioning shall be justified and consistent with currently accepted scientific literature and statistical techniques.
+Validation and comparison shall encompass the complete Base Hurricane Storm Set as well as any partitions. - Purpose: The Base Hurricane Storm Set covers the period 1900-20052006.
 The primary use of this base hurricane storm set is in checking modeled versus historical hurricanes impacting Florida.
 The National Hurricane Center HURDAT is an acceptable substitute for the Official Hurricane Set.
 If information is included prior to 1900, it should start at 1851.
-Failure to update the Base Hurricane Storm Set through the 2005 hurricane season is not acceptable.
+Failure to update the Base Hurricane Storm Set through the 2005-2006 hurricane season is not acceptable.